jennyballif/jennyballif.github.io/_posts/2017-09-26-science-mom-s-guide-to-water-part-6.md

 Tip 1: **The slower the crystal growth, the larger the size of the crystals**.
 There are two ways you can slow the growth: by having a less concentrated solution, or by having the temperature decrease more slowly.

+{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG6/temper.jpeg" description="Pouring a spoonful of hot liquid into the glass first." maxwidth="600px" %}

-If you pour the solution of alum or borax or sugar into a glass jar when it's very hot (BE SURE TO TEMPER THE GLASS FIRST by adding just one spoonful of hot liquid and swirling it around the bottom of the jar so the glass doesn't break), then it's going to cool more slowly than it would in the pan.
-The pan conducts heat very efficiently and the water is also more spread out and has a larger surface area in the pan.
+If you pour your solution into a glass jar when it's very hot, BE SURE TO TEMPER THE GLASS FIRST.
+Do this by adding just one spoonful of hot liquid and swirling it around the bottom of the jar.
+This heats the glass so it doesn't break when you add the rest of the liquid.
+Hot water in the jar will cool more slowly than it would in the pot.
+The pot conducts heat very efficiently and the water is also more spread out and has a larger surface area.
 So it cools down much more quickly.

-Are you trying to grow larger size crystals?
-Then you'll either want to put the solution into the container when it's still very hot, or reduce the amount of solute you use and wait longer for crystal growth.
-If, on the other hand, you want a smaller size of crystal, then you'll want to let the solution cool down in the pan before adding it to the jar.
+If you want to grow larger size crystals then you'll either want to put the solution into the container when it's still very hot, or reduce the amount of solute you use and wait longer for crystal growth.
+If, on the other hand, you want a smaller size of crystal, then you'll want to let the solution cool down in the pot before adding it to the jar.

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG6/egshells.jpeg" description="Eggshell geodes with different textures from different temperatures." maxwidth="600px" %}